 - A66.
 The date of the auditor's report informs the user of the auditor's report that the auditor has considered the effect of events and transactions of which the auditor became aware and that occurred up to that date.
 The auditor's responsibility for events and transactions after the date of the auditor's report is addressed in SSA 560.39 - A67.
-Since the auditor's opinion is provided on the financial statements and the financial statements are the responsibility of management, the auditor is not in a position to conclude that sufficient appropriate audit evidence has been obtained until evidence is obtained that all the statements and disclosures that comprise the financial statements have been prepared and management has accepted responsibility for them. - A68.
-In some jurisdictions, law or regulation identifies the individuals or bodies (e.g., the directors) that are responsible for concluding that all the statements and disclosures that comprise the financial statements have been prepared, and specifies the necessary approval process.
-In such cases, evidence is obtained of that approval before dating the report on the financial statements.
-In other jurisdictions, however, the approval process is not prescribed in law or regulation.
-In such cases, the procedures the entity follows in preparing and finalising its financial statements in view of its management and governance structures are considered in order to identify the individuals or body with the authority to conclude that all the statements that comprise the financial statements, including the related notes, have been prepared.
-In some cases, law or regulation identifies the point in the financial statement reporting process at which the audit is expected to be complete. - A69.
-In some jurisdictions, final approval of the financial statements by shareholders is required before the financial statements are issued publicly.
-In these jurisdictions, final approval by shareholders is not necessary for the auditor to conclude that sufficient appropriate audit evidence has been obtained.
-The date of approval of the financial statements for purposes of SSAs is the earlier date on which those with the recognised authority determine that all the statements and disclosures that comprise the financial statements have been prepared and that those with the recognised authority have asserted that they have taken responsibility for them.
+Since the auditor's opinion is provided on the financial statements and the financial statements are the responsibility of management, the auditor is not in a position to conclude that sufficient appropriate audit evidence has been obtained until evidence is obtained that all the statements and disclosures that comprise the financial statements have been prepared and management has accepted responsibility for them.

+38 SSQC 1, Quality Control for Firms that Perform Audits and Reviews of Financial Statements, and Other Assurance and Related Services Engagements, paragraph 32

-SSA 560, Subsequent Events, paragraphs 10-17
+39 SSA 560, Subsequent Events, paragraphs 10-17